nikodemus/foolang/README.md

             system output println: "Hello world!"
     end

+## Design Priorities

+So: "Don't summon anything bigger than your head."

+1. Implementability: Not just theoretical implementability, but practical.
+   Foolang is a one person effort at the moment, which is a non-trivial limitation.

+2. Safety: No memory errors.
+No race conditions.
+No ambient authority.
+   No undefined behaviour.
+Fault-tolerant applications.

+3. Ergonomics: Code should be a pleasure to read and write.

+4. Performance: Code with type annotations should run on par with -O0 compiled "equivalent" C or C++.

+5. Uniformity: Built-in code should not be privileged over user code.

 ## Metagoals

 - Experienced programmers must feel comfortable: the system trusts them and they can trust the system.

+- Programs written by others to be easy to understand after the fact.

 - People who've only ever done "spreadsheet programming", or who last programmed some Basic on Commodore 64 over 30 years ago should feel empowered to do things.

-- Programs written by others to be easy to understand after the fact.

 - The environment is should be engaging and inspiring and empowering.
   Not toys, but good and easy to use tools.

-## Design Principles

-In order of priority:

-1. Safety: No memory errors.
-No race conditions.
-No ambient authority.
-   No undefined behaviour.
-Fault-tolerant applications.

-2. Ergonomics: Code should be a pleasure to read and write.

-3. Performance: Code with type annotations should run on par with -O0 compiled "equivalent" C or C++.

-4. Uniformity: Built-in code should not be privileged over user code.

-Finally, there is an absolute requirement of implementability: Foolang is to be a real language, not a pipe dream, but it is also a one-person effort at the moment.
-So: "Don't summon anything bigger than your head."

-## Core Features
+## Planned Core Features

-- Everything is an object, and semantics are descibed by sending messages to objects.
+- [x] Everything is an object, and semantics are descibed by sending messages to objects.

+- [x] No ambient authority: third-party libraries don't have access to your filesystem and network unless you give it to them.

-- Smalltalkish development environment -- except code lives in files where it belongs, not in an image.
+- [ ] Smalltalkish development environment -- except code lives in files
+  where it belongs, not in an image.
 Usable with your favorite editor, even if the best experience is in the "native" environment.

-- Supervised processes and isolated heaps for Erlang-style fault-tolerence.
+- [ ] Supervised processes and isolated heaps for Erlang-style fault-tolerence.

-- Syntactic extensibility.
+- [ ] Syntactic extensibility.
 Users can define new operators and other syntax extensions.

-- Dynamic bindings in addition to lexical ones provide ability to implement things like context oriented programming and exception mechanisms as libraries.
+- [ ] Dynamic bindings in addition to lexical ones provide ability to implement things like context oriented programming and exception mechanisms as libraries.

-- No ambient authority: third-party libraries don't have access to your filesystem and network unless you give it to them.

 ## Implementation Plan & Status